JoinWebZero/projects/README.md

 # Submitting a milestone

 1. Fork this repo.
-2. Find your project in the list of submissions (e.g. in "funkhaus-2024.json") and add a short description for the milestones completed.
+2. Go to `app/src/assets` and find your project in the list of submissions (e.g. in "funkhaus-2024.json")
+3. Modify the "milestones" filed and add a short description for the milestones you completed.
 3. Make a PR to this repo with your changes.
 4. Repo maintainers will review your PR and send you the cash prize for the milestone upon approval.